antarctica/bas-style-kit-pug-templates/README.md

   non-HTML output is needed
 * `html.pug`: defines a minimal, accessible, HTML5 structure with some recommended best practices for cross-platform compatibility
-* `bsk_base.html`: intentionally implements the BAS Style Kit as minimally as possible and not intended for direct use, unless the bsk_standard.j2 layout is unsuitable
+* `bsk--base.pug`: intentionally implements the BAS Style Kit as minimally as possible and not intended for direct use, unless the bsk_standard.j2 layout is unsuitable
-* `bsk_standard.html`: defines an opinionated, conventional, page layout with a 'standard' header/footer, recommended as a base for application/website layouts
+* `bsk--standard.pug`: defines an opinionated, conventional, page layout with a 'standard' header/footer, recommended as a base for application/website layouts

 Layouts can be used using the extend keyword and defining content in the relevant [block](#blocks):